1991–92 Detroit Pistons season

 The 1991–92 Detroit Pistons season was the 44th season for the Detroit Pistons in the National Basketball Association, and their 35th season in Detroit, Michigan.
 During the off-season, the Pistons acquired Orlando Woolridge from the Denver Nuggets, and acquired Darrell Walker from the Washington Bullets.

-The Pistons got off to a slow start to the regular season with a 9–13 record, but managed to win 10 of their next 13 games.
-In December, during a road game against the Utah Jazz at the Delta Center, Karl Malone committed a flagrant foul on Isiah Thomas, in which Malone hit Thomas's forehead with his elbow, and Thomas had to receive 40 stitches; Malone was suspended for one game.
-The Pistons held a 28–20 record at the All-Star break, and won seven consecutive games in March, then won six in a row in April, finishing in third place in the Central Division with a 48–34 record, and earning the fifth seed in the Eastern Conference.
+With the addition of Woolridge and Walker, the Pistons struggled with a 10–14 start to the regular season, but then won 12 of their next 14 games, and later on held a 28–20 record at the All-Star break.
+The team posted a seven-game winning streak in March, and then posted a six-game winning streak in April.
+The Pistons finished in third place in the Central Division with a 48–34 record, and earned the fifth seed in the Eastern Conference; the team qualified for the NBA playoffs for the ninth consecutive year.

-Joe Dumars averaged 19.9 points and 4.6 assists per game, while Thomas averaged 18.5 points, 7.2 assists and 1.5 steals per game, and Woolridge provided the team with 14.0 points per game.
+Joe Dumars averaged 19.9 points and 4.6 assists per game, while Isiah Thomas averaged 18.5 points, 7.2 assists and 1.5 steals per game, and Woolridge provided the team with 14.0 points per game.
 In addition, sixth man Mark Aguirre contributed 11.3 points per game off the bench, while Bill Laimbeer provided with 9.7 points and 5.6 rebounds per game, and Dennis Rodman averaged 9.8 points, and led the league with 18.7 rebounds per game.
 Meanwhile, off the bench, John Salley provided with 9.5 points, 4.1 rebounds and 1.5 blocks per game, and Walker contributed 5.2 points and 2.8 assists per game.

 During the NBA All-Star weekend at the Orlando Arena in Orlando, Florida, Dumars, Thomas and Rodman were all selected for the 1992 NBA All-Star Game, as members of the Eastern Conference All-Star team; it was Rodman's second and final All-Star appearance.
-Dumars and Rodman were both named to the NBA All-Defensive First Team, while Rodman was selected to the All-NBA Third Team; Rodman also finished in second place in Defensive Player of the Year voting.
+Dumars and Rodman were both named to the NBA All-Defensive First Team, while Rodman was named to the All-NBA Third Team.
+Rodman finished in second place in Defensive Player of the Year voting, behind David Robinson of the San Antonio Spurs, while Dumars finished in fifth place; Rodman also finished in tenth place in Most Valuable Player voting, and head coach Chuck Daly finished tied in ninth place in Coach of the Year voting.